 At the same time, being open-source also allows anyone to sell a compiled version of FarmBot such as a complete kit or hosted software.

 In fact, this is really important to do because it gives people options.
 The truth is that its a lot of work to purchase all of the components from around the Internet yourself, and there wouldn’t be any guarantee that they work with each other.
 Its also technically challenging to host and maintain the web app software on your own server.

 Whereas if you buy a kit, you’ll save a lot of time and get a complete product that is guaranteed to work and backed by our company.
 Then you get to play with designing new tools and figuring out new ways of using FarmBot, rather than struggling just to get it to work.

 Long story short, being open-source and also for sale are not mutually exclusive.

-Additionally, you are supporting our company and the continuation of our work.
-To date, FarmBot has been a $200,000+ project over three years.
-This money has come from private foundations and individual contributions to pay for prototyping materials, tools, and our time.
-This project would not exist without this investment and it will largely stagnate if there are not dedicated people working full-time on the technology.
+Additionally, you are supporting our company and the continuation of our open-source work.
+This project would not exist without support from the community and it will largely stagnate if there are not dedicated people working full-time on the technology.
 Purchasing a kit from our company allows us to continue openly researching and developing this technology for everyone.
 We like to say that an investment in us is an investment in humanity.

 Do you ship international?